 Which brings me back to the 2 out of 10 people thing ...

-You need writer that's going to challenge your visitors to take action.
+You need writer that will challenge your visitors to take action.

-80% of the people who come to your web pages are only going to read the headline.
+80% of the people who come to your web pages will only read the headline.
 Maybe they'll read the first few lines?

 Can you give your entire offer within the first few lines?

-How many of those 20% of people that've come to your page ─ and read farther down the page and seem interested ─ are going to accept your free content offers?
+How many of those 20% of people that've come to your page ─ and read farther down the page and seem interested ─ will accept your free content offers?

-How many of those prospects are you going to be able to convert into customers?
+How many of those prospects will you convert into customers?

 For scanners, their eyes will drift downward and read any sub-headlines there.
-They're going to ask themselves:
+They'll ask themselves: